yenchenchou/Spark-Data-Clustering-and-Spatial-Data-Analysis-on-San-Francisco-Crime-Data/README.md

 from pyspark.ml.evaluation import ClusteringEvaluator

 ```
+## Situation
+Given crime data from San Francisco between 2015 - 2018 with features: IncidntNum, Date, Time, District, and longitude and latitude.

+## Task
+Cluster the crime area according to the location data and OLAP.

+## Action
+1. Load the data in SparkDataFrame.
+Since the data from 2015 - 2017 and 2018 have different attributes and even different values on the same crime type.
+So I needed to loaded separately and union the value.
+2. Then I did OLAP through Spark SQL and visualization the OLAP result through Matplotlib and Seaborn.
+3. After that, I identify the crime in the downtown of SF by drawing polygon through define by the longitude and latitude.
+4. Latter on I used K-means clustering to group the high-risk area of SF and use root mean square error versus the number of clusters to measure the relative performance of the clusters.

-## Processing Steps
+## Result
-In the analysis, I will be using PySpark as the programming language and the data contains a lot of typos, incorrect data type, and missing values etc.

-### Part1 "EDA on crime districts, crime categories and spatial data"
-Implement data exploration analysis and spatial data analysis through Spark SQL.

-### Part2 "Data clustering and evaluation"
-Programmed K-means clustering to specify high-risk areas in San Francisco and diminished 12% of crime incidents.
+I identify the top three dangerous areas through kmeans with 3 clusters and specify time with higher crime incidents and which may potentially decrease 12% of crime incidents.
+Also, I summarize the most frequent type of crime for the government to adjust their policies on crime.